the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-Again, when you run your tests, you should see failing snapshot tests but also failing unit tests for the Table component.
-Since you changed again your component representations, you can accept the snapshot tests.
-But you have to fix the unit test.
-In your *src/App.test.js* file, you need to provide a `sortKey` and the `isSortReverse` boolean for the Table component.
+There will be failing snapshot and unit tests for the Table component.
+Since we intentionally changed again our component representations, we accept the snapshot tests, but we still need to fix the unit test.
+In *src/App.test.js* , provide a `sortKey` and the `isSortReverse` boolean for the Table component.

 {title="src/App.test.js",lang=javascript}
 ~~~~~~~~